thrackle-io/rules-engine/docs/userGuides/Architecture/Client/APP-MANAGER.md

 #### Roles

-The App Manager can be utilized for both updating and checking an accounts role in relation to the application.
+The App Manager can be utilized for both updating and checking an account's role in relation to the application.
 These capabilites are provided for the following roles:

 - Super Admin
 - App Admin